 3D resins are raw materials, not finished medical devices

-Biocompatibility certifications (including biomedical devices (including dental, hearing, implants, food and pharmaceutical devices and packaging) of photoreactive liquid photopolymers "3D resins" considering them as medical devices (or eg food or pharmaceutical grade packaging) is considered as "placing on the market unsafe non-conforming products or products to which the CE marking has been affixed falsely or in a misleading manner".
+Biocompatibility certifications of photoreactive liquid photopolymers "3D resins" considering them as medical and packaging devices are considered as "placing on the market unsafe non-conforming products or products to which the CE marking has been affixed falsely or in a misleading manner".
 For more info read: CE marking and Health & Safety concerns of "certified" 3Dresins

 EU legislation forbids to affix the CE marking (and any sort of medical device certification) to products (raw materials) for which EU specifications do not exist or do not require the affixing of CE marking, as clearly highlighted in the relevant EU regulation on product requirements and market surveillance